polepi/EpitechTheme/README.md

 <h2>Features:</h2>

 🌙 Dark Theme for the intranet.<br>
-📝 Connect your Projects to Trello quick and easy!<br>
+📚 Connect your Projects to Trello quick and easy!<br>
-🗓️ Projects and Events listed and sorted by the remaining time, and a time countdown instead of a date.<br>
+🎟️ Projects and Events listed and sorted by the remaining time.<br>
-📅 Calendar with filters.<br>
+🗓️ Calendar with filters.<br>
 🔗 Navigate easily to the intranet from the extension UI.<br>
 😅 A profile section with your GPA and Grades.<br>
 💼 HUB experience/credits calculator.<br>